-Although Search Engine Optimization (SEO) should be a part of every website and brand’s strategy, only 28% of small business owners optimize their websites.
-By ignoring best practices in creating a strong SEO strategy, websites are depriving themselves of the opportunity to get their content out in front of as many people as possible – leading to more conversions.
+Although Search Engine Optimization (SEO) should be a part of every website and brand’s strategy, only 30% of small business owners have an SEO strategy.
+By ignoring best practices in creating a strong SEO strategy, websites are depriving themselves of the opportunity to get their content out in front of as many people as possible — leading to more conversions.

 Crawling & Indexing Basics